tim-schilling/deps/final/0010-new-governance.rst

 Process of selecting the Technical Board
 ----------------------------------------

-The initial Technical Board shall be made up of the final technical board elected under Django's prior governance process.
+Whenever an election of the Technical Board is triggered, the following limits are put in place until the election process is complete:

-Whenever an election of the Technical Board is triggered, via any of the mechanisms described in this document, the Technical Board will be limited in the following ways until the election is complete:
+* Any appointments to the roles of Merger and/or Releaser, other than of Django Fellows, are be temporary, and will require confirmation by the newly elected Technical Board.

 * The Technical Board must not accept any DEPs or changes to DEPs, and must not change the governance process described in this document.